BMilliet/aloha/README.md

 ## How to create templates:

-- Run `aloha start` on yout project directory to create the basic structure
+- Run `aloha start` on your project directory to create the basic file structure.
 - Create the templates at `Aloha/templates` each directory here is considered a different template.

 ## Template config: